 Besides that, how did the children know that they were going to be killed?
 And who gave Amon Goeth the authority to do a “selection”?

-Amon Goeth, the villain of the movie Schindler’s List, joined the Nazi party at the age of 24.
-In 1940, Goeth joined the Waffen-SS.
-In 1942, he was assigned to the SS headquarters for Operation Reinhard in Lublin.
+Amon Goeth, the villain of the movie Schindler’s List, had joined the Nazi party at the age of 24.
+In 1940, Goeth had joined the Waffen-SS.
+In 1942, he had been assigned to the SS headquarters for Operation Reinhard in Lublin.
 Goeth’s first task was to supervise the liquidation of several of the small ghettos in Lublin.

 The Jewish ghettos in Lublin were the first ghettos to be liquidated and some of the Jews from Lublin were among the first to be sent to the Belzec extermination camp during Operation Reinhard.
 Goeth accepted bribes from the Lublin Jews during the selection process, and put them on the list to be sent to a labor camp, rather than to the Belzec death camp.